 In December, ABB announced the sale of its Power Grids division to Hitachi in an $8.8 billion deal that closes later this year.

 Performance: The stock has rallied from its 52-week low of US $18.05, touched in December.
 The stock is unchanged year-to-date, and off 21.2% in the past 12 months.
-ABB’s p/e ratio is 18.78 – not cheap but not over high either.
+ABB’s p/e ratio is 18.78 – not cheap but not overly high either.

 Why is it Green?
 ABB is a leader in electric vehicle charging systems.
 This includes all the pieces of the future gas station – the bays, the plugs, and the software that runs it.
 It is also a leader in clean factories, through its Robotics and AI units.
-ABB was in the Greenchip Equity Fund for nine years, but the holding was sold to lock in a profit.

 Recent developments: ABB reported 2018 results on Feb.
 27. Revenue was 4% higher